atul8932/moviemix/docs/movie-search.md

 ## Code Changes Plan (File-by-File) – From Home.jsx to Single Route Page

-This section documents the precise code edits to move to a unified single-route movie/TV search page at `/search`.
+This section documents the precise code edits to use ONE existing route `/bollywood` as the unified movie/TV search page.
 It is read-only documentation; we will implement after you approve.

 ### 1) Update Header Navigation (Home.jsx)